emazurek/wanderer.github.io/_posts/2014-06-14-creating-and-verifying-transaction-with-node.markdown

 var tx = new Transaction(rawTx);
 {% endhighlight %}

-Note: rlp.decode will actully produce an array of buffers `new Transaction` will take either and array of buffers or and array of hex strings.
+Note: `rlp.decode` will actully produce an array of buffers `new Transaction` will take either and array of buffers or and array of hex strings.
 So assuming that you were able to parse the transaction, we will now get the sender's address

 {% highlight javascript %}
 console.log("Senders Address" + tx.getSenderAddress());
 {% endhighlight %}

 Cool now we know who sent the tx!
-Lets verfy the signature to make sure it not some poser.
+Lets verify the signature to make sure it not some poser.

 {% highlight javascript %}
 if(tx.verifySignature()){